ecosystem2/FastSvelte3Pback/README.md

 Typically hosted at `http://localhost:8000`.

+Fast API endpoints are hosted in main.py in the root directory
+- /schemamodels/models contain the Pandera schema model files
+- /schemamodels/models/controlled_lists contains the controlled list as a .csv to be updated
+- updated or new controlled lists are imported into the relevant Pandera schema

 ## Production Instructions

 A docker file and github workflow is included within this repository.
 When a release is created, the docker container is built and submitted to dockerhub.